Azure/business-process-automation/README.md

 ![](images/newly_created_function_apps.png)

 Open the "huggingface" function app and in the "overview" tab there will be a button "Get publish profile" in the top center, which will then download a file.
-This will download as "<YourProjectName>.PublishSettings.txt" This is your `AZURE_HF_FUNCTIONAPP_PUBLISH_PROFILE`.
+This will download as "<YourProjectName>.PublishSettings.txt"

   ![](images/get_publish_profile.png)
 2. Open the downloaded file, and copy the contents (to be pasted in upcoming steps)